abhi0xdev/Prometheus/README.md

-Here is the full `README.md` file content in proper Markdown format.
-You can copy-paste it directly into your `README.md` file.

----

 # Prometheus + Grafana Docker Monitoring Setup

 This project provides a simple Docker Compose configuration to set up **Prometheus** and **Grafana** for monitoring containerized applications.